MystenLabs/sui/doc/src/explore/wallet-browser.md

 1. Open the [Sui Wallet demo](https://sui-wallet-demo.sui.io/) site.
 1. Click **Connect**.
 1. In your Sui Wallet, click **Connect** to connect your wallet with the demo site.
+   You may need to enter your wallet password.
 1. Enter a **Name** and **Description** for your NFT, and then enter Image URL to the image to use.
 1. Click **Create**.
 1. Click **Approve** in your wallet to allow the site to add the NFT to your wallet.